w3-engineers/telemesh/docs/source/viper.rst

 Usage
 -----

 It contains few tools to ease developers daily development.
+Also it provides set of api for mesh support and wallet support.
 Support provides:

 User Interface